rust-motd/rust-motd/README.md

 Either:

 - `url`: a [wttr.in](https://wttr.in) query url for the relevant location.
-E.g. "wttr.in" or "wttr.in/New+York,New+York?0".
+E.g. `whttps://ttr.in` or `https://wttr.in/New+York,New+York?0`.
 For more detail about the options available via the request url, see the [wttr.in documentation](https://github.com/chubin/wttr.in).
-The response of an http request to the specified url is output directly to the console, so in theory you could use a service other than wttr.in.
+The response of an http request to the specified url is output directly to the console, so in theory you could use a service other than [wttr.in](wttr.in).

 or:

 - `loc`: The location to retrieve the weather for, e.g. "New York,New York".
 - `style`: One of either "oneline", "day", or "full".

 In the case both are specified, the `url` parameter is given priority.
-You can also change the command used to make the http request:

-- `command`: Optional, defaults to `curl`.
-The `url` option is passed as a parameter, so technically you could configure any command you like and use `url` to specify parameters, if you don't want to do a curl request to wttr.in.

 ### Service Status